ietf-wg-cellar/matroska-specification/matroska_implement.md

 It is **RECOMMENDED** that the first `SeekHead Element` be followed by a `Void Element` to allow for the `SeekHead Element` to be expanded to cover new `Top-Level Elements` that could be added to the Matroska file, such as `Tags`, `Chapters`, and `Attachments` Elements.

+The size of this `Void Element` should be adjusted depending whether the Matroska file already has `Tags`, `Chapters`, and `Attachments` Elements.